learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 12.18.
-What is the difference between an attribute and a property?
+## Q. What is the difference between an attribute and a property?

 Attributes are defined on the HTML markup whereas properties are defined on the DOM.
 For example, the below HTML element has 2 attributes type and value,